 The Manitoba Beekeepers’ Association were pleased the Manitoba Provincial Government issued a Proclamation for the 4th time in 2013, and also requested Rural Municipalities (St Andrews, Rosser, & Rockwood, Gimli, and Whitemouth) around Winnipeg, to proclaim May 29 as The Day of the Bee.
 Public celebrations took place the Saturday prior.
 Members of the Red River Apiarists' Association staffed the display at The Forks.
 For the Saturday 25 May 2013 celebration, we introduced the new Theme- "Honey Bees - Good for Us".
 The static display of colourful photos and pictorial information sheets were enjoyed by many visitors to the area.
-Visitors also appreciated being able to talk directly with artisans producing the colourful honey they could purchase for their families.
+Visitors talked directly with artisans producing the colourful honey they could purchase and take home.

 Although the official 3rd annual Manitoba Bee Day was Tuesday May 29, the public celebration took place on Saturday 26 May, 2012, since this is more convenient for visitors to attend and interact with honey producers.
 The Province of Manitoba issued a Proclamation for the day!
 The reasons for the public awareness campaign and the areas of displays are to increase awareness of the importance of the Honey Bees in making many foods available for us to enjoy.